kwonus/Quelle-Obsolete/Clarity-Syntax.md

 **SEARCH segment**: Each segment contains one or more *search terms*.
 A SEARCH segment is either unquoted statement or quoted.

 **Unquoted SEARCH segment:** an unquoted segment contains one or more search words.
 If there is more than one word, then each word is logically AND’ed with all other words within the segment.
-Like all other types of segments, the end of the segment terminates with a plus-sign or a newline.
+Like all other types of segments, the end of the segment terminates with any of this punctuation:

+- // [double-slash]
+- /- [slash-minus]
+- the end-of-the-line [newline]

 **NOTE:**